picselliahq/picsellia-cv-engine/docs/usage/training/ultralytics.md

 # Ultralytics Training Pipeline Template

-This guide explains how to create, customize, test, and deploy a training pipeline using the `ultralytics` template from `pipeline-cli`.
+This guide explains how to create, customize, test, and deploy a training pipeline using the `ultralytics` template from `pxl-pipeline` cli.

 This pipeline integrates tightly with Picsellia for model logging, dataset handling, and experiment tracking.